Calculus rules for proximal {\epsilon}-subdifferentials and inexact proximity operators for weakly convex functions: Calculus rules

 \section{Calculus rules}

 In the literature, there exist numerous results providing calculus rules for the Fr\'echet, the limiting and the proximal subdifferentials, see \textit{e.g.}\ \cite{jourani1996Subdifferentiability,Kruger2003OnFS,Mordukhovich1995OnNS, mordukhovich2007exact, Thibault1991} and many others.
 The main result of the present section is stated in Theo. \ref{theo: MReps}, where we provide the conditions for a sum rule for the global proximal $\varepsilon\text{-}$subdifferentials (in the sense of Def. \ref{def:eps:prox_subdiff}) of the sum of two weakly convex functions.
-The proposed result allows to extend the sum rule in \cite[Theo.
-5.1]{jourani1996Subdifferentiability} -- proved for exact proximal subdifferentials in normed spaces -- to proximal $\varepsilon\text{-}$subdifferentials in Hilbert spaces: the interesting aspect of such rule is that it allows to keep track of the modulus of weak convexity. \\
+The proposed result allows us to extend the sum rule in \cite[Theo.
+5.1]{jourani1996Subdifferentiability} -- proved for exact proximal subdifferentials in normed spaces -- to proximal $\varepsilon\text{-}$subdifferentials in Hilbert spaces: the interesting aspect of such rule is that it allows us to trace the modulus of proximal subdifferentiability.

-The following notion of $\rho$-conjugate function will be used in the proof of Theo. \ref{theo: MReps}.
+The following notion of $\rho$-conjugate function will be used in the proof of Theo. \ref{theo: MReps}.\\

 \begin{definition} Let $\X$ be a Hilbert space.
 Let ${\fonc{f}{\X}{(-\infty,+\infty]}}$ be a proper function.
 For every $\rho\geq 0$ the function $\fonc{(h)_{\rho}^*}{\X}{[-\infty,+\infty]}$ defined as